Mon - Sun: 24 hours.

 100% No Win No Fee claims, in-house solicitors, decades of experience.

-Needlestick Injury Claims
+Needlestick Injury Compensation Claims

 If you have a claim, our experience pays.

-100% No Win No Fee claims.
+• ✓ 100% No Win No Fee claims

-Decades of experience.
+• ✓ Decades of experience

-Claim maximum compensation.
+• ✓ Claim maximum compensation

-Pay nothing if we lose.
+• ✓ Pay nothing if we lose

 Call 0800 6524 881 or…

-Fill out the form and we’ll call you back.
+Fill in the form and we’ll call you back.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Discarded NeedlesIf you’ve suffered a needlestick injury as a result of somebody else’s negligence, you may be eligible to make a needlestick injury claim to get compensated for your injuries and any mental suffering.
+If you’ve been pricked by a needle as a result of somebody else’s negligence, you may be eligible to make a needlestick injury claim for compensation.Discarded Needles

 What Is A Needlestick Injury?

-Needlestick injuries occur when you are cut by a dirty or contaminated object such as a scalpel or needle.
+Needlestick injuries occur when you are cut or pricked by a dirty or contaminated object, such as a scalpel or needle.
 For that reason, needlestick injuries are often referred to as sharps injuries.
 In most cases, the injury itself will be minor.
 However, the more serious concern is that blood viruses such as hepatitis or HIV can be spread by needlestick injuries if the object involved has cut the skin of another person as well.

 What Conditions Can Needlestick Injuries Cause?